jeffke110/Pong-and-Invader-Hybrid-Game/README.md

 This project is combination of Space Invaders and Pong.
-  The logo from project 0 is created and the space bar must be pressed to play the game.
+ The space bar must be pressed to play the game.
   Controls:
   Spacebar: shoot gun
   Left Arrow Key: move left